Yuxuanliu-HZAU/HybSuite/README.md

 Full instruction of installing HybSuite:
 https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Installation

-## HybSuite Input and Usage Instruction
+## HybSuite input and usage instruction

 Full instructions on running the HybSuite pipeline, including pipeline input preparation and parameter configuration, are available on our wiki: https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Tutorial

-## HybSuite Pipeline Output
+## HybSuite pipeline output

 Full details about the results, output directories and files are available on our wiki:
 https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Results-and-output-files